2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Velvet ant in Botswana

-Then, when we were cooled down, the bushmen of Botswana came and collected us.
-The San, as they are actually called, guided us around nature on the domain.
+Then, when we were cooled down, the San, as they are called, guided us around nature on the domain.
 Showing the ways they craft their equipment from natural resources, what plants they like to eat, how they heal the sick, and so much more.

-Of course, the highlight was the moment they created fire with nothing more than a stick and some dry grass.
-It only took him a minute too!
+Of course, the highlight was when they created fire with only a stick and some dry grass.
+It only took them a minute, too!

-Walking around for an hour and a half, talking about the food we could find, got us hungry.
+Walking around for an hour and a half, talking about the food we could find, made us hungry.
 So we went back to the truck and had our dinner.
 Another campfire moment with beers (Castle and Hansa lager).
-That night everyone slept under the stars.
+That night, everyone slept under the stars.

 Day 3: Going deep into the Okavango Delta, Botswana